nvembar/sam_api/sam/search.md

 An API developer can change the number of records returned per page by manipulating the start and length parameters at the end of the API search URL like so:

 * [http://api.data.gov/samsearch/v1/registrations?qterms=gsa&start=1&length=25](http://api.data.gov/samsearch/v1/registrations?qterms=gsa&start=1&length=25)
+*

+The maximium page size is 100.
+If more than 100 entities are requested, the API will only return 100 per page without error.

 **Connecting Search Fields**